niloysikdar/uSAIL/README.md

 > - The data tracked from their devices is available in exportable and importable format for the solution determine the metrics and sort them into multiple Key Performance Indices (KPIs).

 ## THE NEED AND NOVELTY ✒
+As per the market research conducted by  Statista in 2022, there’s an estimated number of 660K+ companies across 140 countries with an employee strength of more than 250 people.
+It is forecasted that by the next 2 years, majority of the big companies will opt for the Work-From-Home model and almost 20% of the employee work force will be WFH.
+As can be derived from the trend, employers will switch to a system that allows them a provision for better KPI management, in addition to keeping each employee’s productivity in check.
+CRM platform like HubSpot and Salesforce and Business analytics platforms like Xero and Sage are already popular tools used by big companies.
+As a result there’s enough space for uSAIL to become a handy platform by solving an issue that has not been catered to previously.

+* Smart Appraisal system with automated metric calculations.
+* Improves transparency of the appraisal system, for both employers and employees.
+* Streamline reporting of KPIs
+* Minimal and easy-to-use dashboard.
+* Feature rich for scalability and performance

 ## KEY FEATURES 📝
 * Employers can generate a unique Access Key for all their employees and send a notification mail to them.
 The employees can login to the platform and check their KPI scorecard and rewarded Appraisal value.